The Italian Style of Casting

 Presentation is the biggest buzzword in Fly Fishing this decade.
 Whether this is Leader to Hand, French nymphing or Tenkara.
 The Italian style of casting which uses light lines, 5 metre specially tapered leaders and high line velocity has been in existence for nearly two decades.
 What does this bring to your fly fishing?

 FFM are not a profit making organisation.
 We are just a bunch of dedicated enthusiasts who enjoy this way of fishing and importantly enjoy catching fish on the dry fly.

-underneath is FFM instructor Dave Southall’s excellent article from November’s 2014 edition of the Ezine “Eat, sleep, Fish.
+Below is FFM instructor Dave Southall’s excellent article from the November’s 2014 edition of the Ezine “Eat, sleep, Fish.
 It fully explains our philosophy.

 Italian Style Casting by Dave Southall

 I am a great believer that good presentation is nine tenths of the game in fly-fishing.
 I am therefore always looking for better ways of achieving as near as is possible the perfect presentation.
-Tenkara has resolved many of my presentational problems, as has French Nymphing/Leader to Hand.
+Tenkara has resolved many of my presentation problems, as has French Nymphing / Leader to Hand.
 There is, however, a third technique that has revolutionized my approach to the problem of presentation in challenging situations; that is the Italian Style of casting as taught and developed by Massimo Magliocco, one of the world’s outstanding casters.